 Make your audience feel engaged and valued as you seek their suggestions and give them the freedom to voice out their concerns on how you can improve along the way.

 You don’t have to go through sending direct messages to random people via social media channels to ask for a review.

 You can just consider asking them to put a brief remark on the comment section to get a direct insight towards a certain content.

 Reviews can lead to an improved customer loyalty.

 Moreover, your credibility and trust ratings may go high up and can help you achieve business success in the long run.

 Remember, your ultimate aim is to increase your ROI.
 But I like to call it ROS or return on social.

 With good feedback and reviews, clients may easily trust you with their money and purchases, and hopefully, may repeatedly buy from you as you develop a stronger relationship with them.

-In an article published by Forbes in 2017, it said:
+In an article published by Forbes, it said: